Douglas Brunt

-Douglas Brunt (born August 25, 1971) is an American biographer, novelist, and podcast host with SiriusXM and former president and CEO of the cybersecurity firm Authentium.
+Douglas Brunt (born August 25, 1971) is an American biographer, novelist, and podcast host with SiriusXM, and former president and CEO of the cybersecurity firm Authentium, Inc.

 Early life

-Born in Philadelphia, Pennsylvania, Brunt is the son of Jacklyn Bray Brunt and Manly Yates Brunt Jr. Before graduating from Duke University, he attended The Haverford School.
+Born in Philadelphia, Brunt is the son of Jacklyn Bray Brunt and Manly Yates Brunt Jr. Before graduating from Duke University, he attended The Haverford School.

 Early career

-In 2001, he joined Authentium, Inc., an internet security firm, where he was president and CEO until 2011, when he sold the firm to Commtouch.
+In 2001, he joined Authentium, Inc., an internet security firm, where he was president and CEO until 2011, when it sold its Command Antivirus division to Commtouch.
 Previously Brunt worked for Booz Allen Hamilton.
 He was a member of the Metro New York chapter of the Young Presidents' Organization.

 Writing career

 Brunt has published three novels.
-His first nonfiction book, released in 2023, about the disappearance and death of Rudolf Diesel, was called by the Wall Street Journal an "excellent biography."
+His first nonfiction book, released in 2023, about the disappearance and death of Rudolf Diesel, was called by the Wall Street Journal "well-researched and well–written".